ThunderNetworkRaD/docs/Community/Intellectual Property Policy.md

 Definitions
-Owner: Who own this software or who commited it tho his developers (specified at the begin of this file) This software: Everything contained in this folder
+Owner: Who own this software or who commited it tho his developers (specified at the begin of this file) This content: Everything to which this license applies
 Creators: Who created the content

 You can't use, share or copy this content without the permission of the owner/s.